 Energy Democracy is local people having control of how their electricity is produced and distributed to ensure everyone has access to affordable and clean power.

 At the same time, the increasing impacts of global climate change, including dangerous heat waves and severe storms, are taking a toll on countless communities, but especially disadvantaged communities and communities of color.
-And the utility companies charge ever higher rates while they knowingly continue to worsen the climate crisis.
+And monopoly utility companies charge ever higher rates while they knowingly continue to worsen the climate crisis.

 But a movement toward Energy Democracy is growing across Appalachia and throughout the country.
 Local individuals and groups are standing up to demand a seat at the table with decision makers to ensure we transition to a system that is affordable and fair, provides community wealth and jobs, and is built on clean, renewable energy.